iktakahiro/dddpy/README.md

 ### UoW (Unit of Work)

 Even if we succeed in isolating the domain layer, some issues remains.
-One of them is how to manage transactions.
+One of them is 'how to manage transactions'.

 UoW (Unit of Work) Pattern can be the solution.

-First, difine an interface base on Uow pattern in usecase layer. `begin()`, `commit()` and `rollback()` methods are related a transaction.
+First, difine an interface base on UoW pattern in the usecase layer. `begin()`, `commit()` and `rollback()` methods are related a transaction management.

 * [book_command_usecase.py](./dddpy/usecase/book/book_command_usecase.py)